-Many of the personal qualities required to make a franchise work are also highly prized in the Forces.
-Self-discipline, self-motivation, initiative, willingness to work and the ability to get on with others are key to a successful franchise business, as is that little spark of entrepreneurship.
+Many of the personal qualities required to make a franchise work are also highly prized in the Armed Forces.
+Self-discipline, self-motivation, initiative, willingness to work and the ability to get on with others are key to the success of any franchise business, as is that little spark of entrepreneurship.

 There are a number of technical franchises available, involving areas like cars, IT and workshop tools, and Service training and experience can often be relevant in such areas.
-However, ex-Forces people also run successful franchises in areas such as upholstery cleaning, sign-making, legal services and estate agency, so nothing should be dismissed until it has been checked out.
+However, ex-Forces people also run successful franchises in areas such as upholstery cleaning, sign-making, legal services and estate agency, so keep an open mind until you’ve checked out all the options.

 There are, however, some common key skills.
 Competence in ICT, accounting, law in the retail sector, financial awareness and the ability to drive would all be extremely useful.
-It is also likely that the potential franchisee will need to take out a bank loan to fund the purchase.
-While most franchisors will help with the necessary business plan and any other paperwork, it is essential that you, as the individual taking out the loan, fully understand the detail of these documents.
+It’s also likely that, as a potential franchisee, you’ll need to take out a bank loan to fund the purchase.
+While most franchisors will help with the necessary business plan and any other paperwork, it is essential that you, as the individual taking out the loan, fully understand every detail of these documents.

 Decided on a franchise?
 What next?

 Research the opportunities and make a shortlist of franchisors.
 Meet them and ask to talk to some of their franchisees (preferably other Service leavers).
 Reputable franchisors will help because they will want their franchisees to be sure they are getting into the right business.
 In some cases, ask if the franchisors run their own outlet – if it is a profitable business and they don’t, ask them why not.

 Do not sign up for anything until you are ready.
 However, franchisors are in business and want to sell to people who are ready to invest within a few weeks – commercial concerns don’t operate according to the Service posting timescale of six months or so; they are looking for early commitment from the right people, who will find any necessary financial backing fairly easy to obtain.